From the Editor

 The bonding system is used to interconnect, among other things, underwater metals such as through hull fittings/seacocks, rudders and stuffing boxes (including the rudders’).
 Propeller shafts may be included in the system, however, because they are connected to the engine via an oil filled medium, i.e. the transmission, and because oil is an insulator, such an interconnection can be considered neither electrically sound nor reliable.
 Therefore, in order for propeller shafts, and propellers, to be included in the bonding system they should utilize a shaft brush, which is a device that, ideally, completes a low resistance connection with the bonding system.

-There are shaft brushes and there are shaft brushes, the one shown here is high quality, it relies on a spring-loaded carbon electric motor commutator brush.
+There are shaft brushes and there are shaft brushes, the one shown here relies on a spring-loaded carbon electric motor commutator brush, which is preferred.
+However, it still has limitations.

 Connecting bonded items in series, also known as “daisy chaining”, should be avoided as it adds unnecessary resistance to the circuit.
 Ideally, each bonded item should be connected directly to a bonding bus bar.